Connect with others who understand.

 People who are having trouble managing nausea may want to talk to someone who specializes in palliative care.
 This type of care can be used alongside other cancer-fighting treatments like chemotherapy or radiation therapy.
 Palliative care aims to improve quality of life by helping people manage cancer symptoms and deal with treatment side effects.
 Palliative care can help treat nausea in addition to other common side effects like pain, infections, and depression.

-If you experience nausea or vomiting after receiving certain cancer drugs, tell your health care team.
-Your doctor may be able to recommend different treatment options, and can often give you anti-nausea medications along with chemotherapy.
+If you experience nausea or vomiting after receiving certain cancer drugs, tell your healthcare team.
+Your doctor may be able to recommend different treatment options and may also give you anti-nausea medications along with chemotherapy.
 These drugs, called antiemetics, can be taken before nausea begins.
-These drugs may include:

 Watch Dr. Matt Kalaycio talk about managing nausea with myeloma.

-If you are feeling nauseous, drinking lots of fluids throughout the day can help.
-Extra fluids can also prevent you from getting dehydrated if you throw up.
+If you are feeling nauseous, drinking enough fluids throughout the day can help.
+Fluids can also prevent you from getting dehydrated if you throw up.

 Many people with myeloma who feel nauseous also fare better when eating many small meals throughout the day.
 You may also want to try eating small snacks regularly.
 This may lead to fewer feelings of an upset stomach than eating a large meal.

-Plain foods — foods that are not spicy, acidic, or full of fat or fiber — may be easier on your stomach.
-Additionally, warm foods may be more likely to lead to nausea than cool or room-temperature foods.
+Plain foods — foods that are not spicy, acidic, or high in fat — may be easier on your stomach.
+Also, warm foods may be more likely to lead to nausea than cool or room-temperature foods.
 Soft or liquid foods may also help.

-“I eat a piece of plain bread and Coke several times a day,” reported one MyMyelomaTeam member.
-“It feels great to my stomach.”
-“Soda crackers help, and small sips of clear liquid like Sprite,” suggested another member.
+“Soda crackers help, and small sips of clear liquid like Sprite,” suggested one member.

 Talk With Others Who Understand

-MyMyelomaTeam is the social network for people living with multiple myeloma.
-On MyMyelomaTeam, more than 14,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.
+MyMyelomaTeam is the social network for people living with multiple myeloma and their caregivers.
+On MyMyelomaTeam, more than 28,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.

 Maureen McNulty studied molecular genetics and English at Ohio State University.
 Learn more about her here.